AndrewH2O/MarbleSolitaire/ReadMe.md

 3. MarbleSolCommonLib - Contains a base board used for bit twiddling amongst other things
 4. MarbleSolitaireViewModel - very very dependency light on view technology.
 Features Undo Redo for exploring a game
 5. MarbleSolitaire - The View - WPF app but could be anything
-6. TestMarbleSolitaire - tests some of which may take a few of minutes to run - see readme.txt in the test project for more details as these can be optinally compiled.
+6. TestMarbleSolitaire - tests some of which may take a few of minutes to run - see readme.txt in the test project for more details as these can be optionally compiled.

 Doesn't cache the winning positions as it is more interesting to see which board positions can be searched instantly from those taking a few seconds.